swayos/swayos.github.io/README.md

 </details>

 Press WIN+SHIFT+E to exit sway and start it again.
-Now you can summon sway overview by long pressing and holding CMD+1 or right clicking on the status bar.
+Now you can summon sway overview by pressing and holding CMD+1 or right clicking on the status bar.
 If fonts are too small or you want an other font change it under ~/.conifg/sov/html/main.css

 <br/>